George W. Bradford

-George Washington Bradford (May 9, 1796 Otsego, Otsego County, New York – October 31, 1883 Syracuse, Onondaga County, New York) was an American physician and politician from New York.
+George Washington Bradford (May 9, 1796–October 31, 1883) was an American medical doctor and politician from New York.

 Life

-He was the son of Eseck Bradford and Hulda (Skinner) Bradford.
-He studied medicine in Cooperstown, was licensed to practice in 1819, and commenced practice in Homer.
+George was born on May 9, 1796 in Otsego, Otsego County, New York, to parents Eseck Bradford and Hulda (Skinner) Bradford.
+He studied medicine in Cooperstown, becoming licensed to practice in 1819.
+He commenced practice in Homer.

 He married Mary Ann Walker, and they had three children.

-He was a member of the New York State Assembly (Cortland Co.) in 1852.
+He was a member of the New York State Assembly (Cortland Co.) during the 75th New York State Legislature in 1852.

 He was a member of the New York State Senate (23rd D.) from 1854 to 1857, sitting in the 77th, 78th, 79th and 80th New York State Legislatures.
-He was the author of the Prohibition law passed by the Legislature in 1854, which was however declared unconstitutional by the New York Court of Appeals in 1855.
+He was the author of the Prohibition law passed by the Legislature in 1854, which was, however, declared unconstitutional by the New York Court of Appeals in 1855.

+He died on October 31, 1883 in Syracuse, Onondaga County, New York.